kasidit/qemu-mplm/README.md

 $ make
 $ sudo make install
 </pre>
 Now, we have a new qemu hypervisor for MPLM migration installed.
 In qemu-mplm, the traditional pre-copy mechanism is replaced by MPLM.
-You can perform an MPLM migration same way you operate pre-copy migration in regular QEMU software.
+You can perform an MPLM migration the same way you operate pre-copy migration in QEMU; however, you <b>DO NOT</b> have to provide (or estimate) <b>the maximum tolerable downtime parameter</b> for the migration.
+The MPLM mechanism eliminates the needs for this parameter and enables automatic migration.
 <p>
 <a id="part2"><h3>2.
 Create, Run, and Migrate a VM</h3></a>
 <p><p>